-Facebook’s Sandberg deflects blame for Capitol riot even as new evidence shows platform played pivotal role
+Facebook’s Sandberg deflected blame for Capitol riot, but new evidence shows platform played pivotal role

-Facebook Chief Operating Officer Sheryl Sandberg has sought to deflect, noting that organizing and conversations about violent plans to attack the Capitol took place on smaller, right-leaning free speech oriented services such as Parler and Gab.
+Facebook chief operating officer Sheryl Sandberg has sought to deflect blame, noting that organizing and conversations about violent plans to attack the Capitol took place on smaller, right-leaning free speech oriented services such as Parler and Gab.

-In an interview on Monday which was live-streamed on Reuters, Sandberg said the events of January 6th “were largely organized on platforms that don’t have our abilities to stop hate, don’t have our standards and don’t have our transparency.”
+"I think these events were largely organized on platforms that don’t have our abilities to stop hate, don’t have our standards and don’t have our transparency,” Sandberg said In an interview Monday that was live-streamed by Reuters.

 She noted that last week the company took down content affiliated with the conspiracy theory QAnon, the extremist group Proud Boys, as well as hashtags and other content affiliated with Stop the Steal, the rallying cry of Trump and his movement to delegitimize election results.
 She said there was likely to be some content on Facebook because the company’s enforcement was “never perfect.”